monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)

 ---
-Now you can double click on the newly created Wordpress user adn you should get a connection to your server and window like this:
+Now you can double click on the newly created WordPress user and you should get a connection to your server and window like this: